kyuupichan/electrumx/HOWTO.rst

 Machine B: a late 2012 iMac running El-Capitan 10.11.6, 2.9GHz quad-core Intel i5 CPU with an HDD and 24GB RAM.
 Running bitcoind on the same machine.
-FLUSH_SIZE of 10 million.
-First flush at height 195,146.
+HIST_MB of 400, CACHE_MB of 2,000.

 For chains other than bitcoin-mainnet sychronization should be much faster.